Dockerman Docs

 Dockerman probes the API server before it saves the cluster.

-Use the context dropdown at the top of the Kubernetes section to move between imported clusters and the local k3d cluster.
-Switching contexts reloads the lists for the selected cluster.
+Use the cluster switcher at the top of the Kubernetes section to move between imported clusters and any local k3d cluster.

 Delete a cluster